hhvm/user-documentation/guides/hack/03-expressions-and-operators/02-some-basics.md

 ```

 the expression is evaluated to the result 11, and the side-effect is that `$v` is actually incremented.
 Again, the final result, 11, is not
 used.
-[If you are confused by that explanation, consider that the perfectly well-formed expression statement `$v + 6;` has no affect; it
+[If you are confused by that explanation, consider that the perfectly well-formed expression statement `$v + 6;` has no effect; it
 has no side-effect and its result is not used.]

 The occurrence of value computation and side-effects is delimited by *sequence points*, places in a program's execution at which all